spacelift-io/user-documentation/docs/concepts/policy/git-push-policy.md

 !!! info
     This list may include false positives - eg. in a situation where you delete a given file in one commit, then bring it back in another commit, and then push multiple commits at once.
 This is a safer default than trying to figure out the exact scope of each push.

-Let's imagine a situation where you only want to look at changes to Terraform definitions - in HCL or [JSON](https://www.terraform.io/docs/configuration/syntax-json.html)  - inside one the `production/` or `modules/` directory, and have track and propose use their default settings:
+Let's imagine a situation where you only want to look at changes to Terraform definitions - in HCL or [JSON](https://www.terraform.io/docs/configuration/syntax-json.html){: rel="nofollow"}  - inside one the `production/` or `modules/` directory, and have track and propose use their default settings:

 ```opa
 package spacelift